 Circuit Diagram and Working Explanation

-The circuit connection for sound generator is shown in below diagram.
+The circuit connection for interfacing Force sensing Resistor with Arduino is shown in below diagram.

 The voltage across sensor is not completely linear; it will be a noisy one.
 To filter out the noise a capacitors are placed across each resistor in the divider circuit as shown in figure.

 Here we are going to take the voltage provided by the divider (voltage which represents weight linearly) and feed it into one of ADC channels of UNO.
 After conversion we are going to take that digital value (representing weight) and relate it to PWM value for driving the buzzer.

 So with weight we have a PWM value which changes its duty ratio depending on digital value.
 Higher the digital value higher the duty ratio of PWM so higher the noise generated by buzzer.
 So we related weight to sound.

 Before going any further lets talk about ADC of Arduino Uno.
 ARDUINO has six ADC channels, as show in figure.
 In those any one or all of them can be used as inputs for analog voltage.
 The UNO ADC is of 10 bit resolution (so the integer values from (0-(2^10) 1023)).This means that it will map input voltages between 0 and 5 volts into integer values between 0 and 1023.
 So for every (5/1024= 4.9mV) per unit.

 Here we are going to use A0 of UNO.

 First of all the UNO ADC channels has a default reference value of 5V.
 This means we can give a maximum input voltage of 5V for ADC conversion at any input channel.
 Since some sensors provide voltages from 0-2.5V, with a 5V reference we get lesser accuracy, so we have a instruction that enables us to change this reference value.
 So for changing the reference value we have (“analogReference();”) For now we leave it as.